-It’s wonderful to find recipes that satisfy their sweet tooth, but if you put those goodies, made in your home kitchen, into a gift basket you sell (take money for it rather than give it away), that could spell trouble for you if someone gets sick.
+It’s wonderful to find recipes that satisfy your customer’s sweet tooth, but if you put those goodies, made in your home kitchen, into a gift basket you sell (take money for it rather than give it away), that could spell trouble for you if someone gets sick.

-Just like adding wine and liquor without a license, items made in your home kitchen are a no-no in gift baskets if you are selling it for profit.
+Just like adding wine and liquor to gift basket without a license to do so, items made in your home kitchen are a no-no in gift baskets if you are selling it for profit.

 I recently read a story about a couple who are selling lots of gift baskets at their Tennessee store.
 Here are two sentences in the story that stand out.